konelav/writeups/GoogleCTF2019-BQ/Day2.Home.Computer.md

     for you to learn more.

 Unzipping attachment we can see technical `note.txt` that is not for me.
-And `family.ntfs`, the name of this file speaks for it, but we can check it:
+And `family.ntfs`, the name of this file speaks for itself, but we can check it:

     $ file family.ntfs